Consensys/doc.orion/docs/Reference/Configuration-File.md

 ### libsodiumpath

-Depends on the operational system, check the class LibSodiumSettings for more details.
+Depends on the operational system.
+Check the class LibSodiumSettings for more details.

 ### alwayssendto